Google Cardboard. VR – the Future or Passing Novelty?

 A while back, although in terms of Kickstarter dates it was positively recent, a project was posted that caught my eye called Halo Back.
 This was a glass screen protector with a difference – the bottom left area was “mapped” to the top left making it easier to click the back link on apps.
 That’s poorly explained but this cheesy video from the project does a better job:

 Last week the Halo Back arrived and so I stuck it on.
-Unlike other screen protectors the positioning is quite important and so the makers have included a frame that fits over … Read the rest
+Unlike other screen protectors the positioning is quite important and so the makers have included a frame that fits … Read the rest

 New Pebble Time Thoughts